SIHAdmin/GPUnoCUDA/README.md

 Instructions for Windows can be found [here](http://www2.lawrence.edu/fast/GREGGJ/CMSC210/gsl/gsl.html).

-Of course we also require the OpenCL framework, which comes with modern versions of OSX.
+Of course, we also require the OpenCL framework, which comes with modern versions of OSX.
 Try these instructions for [Linux](https://wiki.tiker.net/OpenCLHowTo/), and these for [Windows](https://streamhpc.com/blog/2015-03-16/how-to-install-opencl-on-windows/).

 In order to view the results, [GNUplot](http://www.gnuplot.info/) is optionally required, but recommended.
 With homebrew